Wulfric of Haselbury: Life

 Wulfric was born at Compton Martin, ten miles south of Bristol.
 After becoming a priest, he at first exercised his ministry at Deverill, near Warminster.
-At this stage, apparently, he was much addicted to hunting, with both hawks and hounds.
+At this stage he was apparently much addicted to hunting, with both hawks and hounds.
 A chance conversation with a beggar, however, converted him to more godly pursuits, and he moved back to Compton Martin as parish priest.

-In the year 1125 Wulfric came to St Michael and All Angels Church in Haselbury Plucknett, Somerset.
+In the year 1125, Wulfric came to St Michael and All Angels Church in Haselbury Plucknett, Somerset.
 He wished to spend the rest of his life as an anchorite, withdrawn from the world, living in a cell adjacent to the church.
 This cell stood on the cold northern side of the chancel where the vestry is now.
 Although he apparently failed to obtain episcopal permission for this move, he was supported by the Cluniac monks at Montacute.
 Sir William FitzWalter had a great respect for his saintly neighbour; he sent provisions to him and visited him from time to time.
 Wulfric numbered among his intimate friends Osbern, the village priest; William, a lay brother of Forde Abbey; and Brichtric, who seems to have joined him as a disciple or attendant.

-Soon people came to him for guidance and blessing.
-During the reigns of kings Henry I and Stephen, Wulfric exercised a powerful influence, not only in his own neighbourhood, but also at court.
+Soon, people came to him for guidance and blessing.
+During the reigns of kings Henry I and Stephen, Wulfric exercised a powerful influence, not only in his own neighbourhood but also at court.
 Henry I was informed, correctly, that he would shortly die, while King Stephen was chastised for the evils of his government.
 Wulfric is said to have received the gifts of prophecy and healing and was involved in many miraculous happenings.
-He became known as a healer of body, mind and spirit for all those who sought him out.
+He became known as a healer of body, mind, and spirit for all those who sought him out.